Images

 Design and build

 Unlike its Tiguan Allspace predecessor, the Tayron shares nothing visually with the Tiguan it's based on.
-At 4,770mm in length, it's significantly bigger too, though still a size smaller than the Touareg.
+At 4,792mm in length (7cms longer than the old Tiguan Allspace), it's significantly bigger too, though still a size smaller than the Touareg.
 The overall look is very recognisably Volkswagen, with sharp LED lighting front and rear and a full-width illuminating bar across the tailgate.
 Predictably, the big black plastic- clad wheel arches house large rims - of up to 20-inches in size.
 Plus there are subtle roof rails and the upper glasshouse trim flows into interesting silver fin on the D-pillar.
 Top 'R Line' trim gives a much sportier look.

 Indoors, you might be expecting a dashboard carried over from the Tiguan or maybe customised from the Kodiaq but refreshingly it's neither, bespoke to the Tayron.
 There's a curved wing feature under the usual Volkswagen black panel dashboard, a 10.25-inch digital instrument display and a single knob on the lower centre console for the control of everything from audio volume to interior lighting and drive modes.
 There's a huge 15-inch centre touchscreen with of course the latest much improved VW Group operating system and ChatGTP integration built into the voice command functioning, plus wireless 'Apple CarPlay' and 'Android Auto'.